Perseus Karlström

 Perseus Karlström (born 2 May 1990) is a Swedish male racewalker.
 He competed in the 20 kilometres walk event at the 2013 World Championships in Athletics.
 He also competed in the 20 kilometres walk event at the 2015 World Championships in Athletics in Beijing, China, but did not finish.
 He was bronze medallist at the 2019 World Athletics Championships in Qatar 2019.

-Born in Växjö, he is the son of international racewalker Siv Gustavsson.
+Born in Stora Sundby, Eskilstuna, he is the son of international racewalker Siv Gustavsson.
 His brother, Ato Ibáñez, is also an international racewalker for Sweden.